Rajan Pillai: Family

-Rajan Pillai's younger brother Rajmohan Pillai formed the Beta Group as a conglomerate of nine companies in his memory.

-Rajmohan also established the Rajan Pillai Foundation in memory of his brother, to promote excellence in arts, sports, social sciences, and medicine, serving the cause of humanity.
+Rajmohan established the Rajan Pillai Foundation in memory of his brother, to promote excellence in arts, sports, social sciences, and medicine, serving the cause of humanity.
 The Rajan Pillai Foundation institutes and presents awards to accomplished individuals in international relations, social welfare services and industry development.

 Rajmohan co-authored a book with K. Govindan Kutty titled A Wasted Death – the rise and fall of Rajan Pillai.
 The book was released in 2001 by the then Chief Minister of Kerala A. K. Antony, and it was subsequently translated and published in five Indian languages.